JetPackInc/python-pedia/README.md

-# python-pedia
+# PythonPedia
-A simple python encyclopedia
+## Infomation
+PythonPedia is a offline python encyclopedia or ditionary, it is very similar to WikiPedia but is a piece of software and works offline and online on our website, coming soon!